 Participation in wellbeing settings

 Our projects in wellbeing settings bring an invaluable emotional and creative outlet to the many people we reach in hospitals, hospital schools, hospices and care homes.
-Our current projects and partnerships are detailed below and you can read more about our full participation programme, including wellbeing case studies in our 30th year brochure.
+In 2020, our Sound Young Minds programme achieved the Impact Award in the Royal Philharmonic Society Awards.
+Our current projects and partnerships are detailed below.

 Sound Young Minds

 As well as finding opportunities to share this work as part of concert programming, CLS is developing a pedagogy and practice that will be carried forward into other projects in this field and other areas of the Orchestra’s health and wellbeing work.
-The Institute of Psychiatry, Psychology and Neuroscience (IoPPN), based at the Maudsley Hospital site and part of King’s College London, are working with us to evaluate the impact of the music programme.
+Open Academy Fellows from the Royal Academy of Music are part of the artistic team and the Institute of Psychiatry, Psychology and Neuroscience (IoPPN), based at the Maudsley Hospital site and part of King’s College London, are working with us to evaluate the impact of the music programme.

 Headway East London

-These bespoke creative music-making projects are devised in partnership with St Christopher’s Hospice in Lewisham.
-CLS musicians and lead artists work with all members of the hospice including patients, families, staff and members of the community through a combination of active and passive music making and performance activities.
+Our bespoke creative music-making projects in hospices are devised in partnership with St Christopher’s Hospice in Lewisham.
+CLS musicians and lead artists work with all members of the hospice including patients, families and staff to create their own artistic responses to themes and repertoire from CLS’s concert series.

 For over twenty years, CLS musicians have been making weekly visits to children’s wards and hospital schools in London.
-We are currently regular visitors to Evelina and University College London Hospital where each week, under the guidance of hospital staff, visit the children’s wards including the Intensive Treatment Unit and Dialysis Ward as well as the Macmillan Cancer Centre.
-Using a combination of repertoire, improvisation and musical games, CLS musicians play to and with children, their families and nursing staff to excite, distract, comfort and sooth.
+We are currently regular visitors to Evelina London Children’s Hospital and University College London Hospital where each week, under the guidance of hospital staff, they visit the children’s wards – including the Intensive Treatment Unit and Dialysis Ward – as well as the Macmillan Cancer Centre.
+Using a variety of listening, learning and creative music-making activities, CLS musicians play to and with hospital school pupils and their families, capturing their interest and imagination.